edubart/lua-hasher/README.md

 # Hasher
-A small library with hash and encoding functions implemented C. Currently supports blake2b hashing and base58 encode/decode.
+A small library with hash and encoding functions implemented in C. Currently supports blake2b hashing and base58 encode/decode.

 ## Installation